CMU-SAFARI/RawHash/README.md

 # Recent changes

+* We have integrated the signal alignment functionality with DTW as proposed in RawAlign (see the citation below).
+The parameters may still not be highly optimized as this is still in experimental stage.
+Use it with caution.

+* Offline overlapping functionality is integrated.

+* rmap.c is now rmap.cpp (needs to be compiled with C++) due to the recent DTW integration.
+We are planning to make it a C-compatible implementation again.

 * We have released RawHash2, a more sensitive and faster raw signal mapping mechanism with substantial improvements over RawHash.
 RawHash2 is available within this repository.
 You can still use the earlier version, RawHash v1, from [this release](https://github.com/CMU-SAFARI/RawHash/releases/tag/v1.0).

 * It is now possible to disable compiling HDF5, SLOW5, and POD5.
 Please check the `Compiling with HDF5, SLOW5, and POD5` section below for details.